DiscoverBSD/awesome-bsd/README.md

 ## Learning

 * [The BSD Certification Group](http://www.bsdcertification.org/) – a non-profit organization committed to creating and maintaining a global certification standard for system administration on BSD-based operating systems.
-* [TeachBSD](http://teachbsd.org/) – Teaching Operating Systems with Tracing : a set of courses for students and software practitioners.
+* [TeachBSD](http://teachbsd.org/) – Teaching Operating Systems with Tracing: a set of courses for students and software practitioners.

 ## Books